d-oliveros/isomorphine/README.md

 app.use(modelsAPI);
 ```

-After doing that, you can call the models in the browser by doing, for example:
+After connecting the router, you can call the models in the browser by doing this, for example:

 ```js
 // In /client/index.js